Orbit-Research/Graphiti-API-Library-Development/binding/python/README.md

 ## Usage ##

-Compile the library using install_library_vcpkg.ps1 Copy files using using copy-dll-C.ps1
-Run using run.ps1 or a similar command
+Compile the library using install_library_vcpkg.ps1 (Ignore this step if already done) Copy files from the compiled library on your computer using using copy-dll-C.ps1 by running from the binding\python directory Run using run.ps1 or a similar command to run your code

 ## File Structure ##
 - copy-dll-C.ps1